marko-bast/Presentations/README.md

 # Presentations

-Slides of presentations I've gave
+Slides of presentations I have given